Where Creativity Meets Connectivity

 What will be done with the artwork?

-Who will be running the remote and in-person sessions?
+Who will be conducting the interviews?

 Have more questions?